If the tenant does not pay the rent and does not reply to messages

 What if the rent is late?

 If it's the first time you've been a week or two late with your rent, it's not necessarily cause for concern.
 It is in your best interests to approach the situation calmly and with an open mind.
-At the same time, find out about the laws, obligations and responsibilities that apply to the landlord and tenant.
+At the same time, find out the laws, rules and obligations that apply to the landlord and the tenant.

 Law on late payment of rent

 There is no precise definition in the law of how long or how often rent can be overdue.
 However, according to the Tenancy Act, the tenant must pay on the agreed due date and, if the rent is overdue, the landlord is entitled to charge interest on arrears (Interest Act 633/1982).
 You can send a reminder 2 weeks before the due date, and after 2 weeks you can follow up the reminder with a demand for payment.
-If the rent is overdue by 2 months or more, or continuously, you can apply for a rent adjustment.
+What happens after that?

-Termination of the tenancy agreement by the landlord is possible when the tenant fails to pay therent (Room Rent Act 481/1995, § 61), which in practice is the case law of 2 months of unpaid rent or persistent late payment.
+Termination of the tenancy agreement by the landlord is possible when the tenant fails to pay therent (Room Rent Act 481/1995, § 61), the case law being 2 months of unpaid rent or persistent late payment.

 Rights and obligations of the landlord and the tenant in relation to the payment of rent